watty62/100-days-of-code/log.md

 * [Resources](resources.md)

+### Day 27: 2017-Jan-29
+**Today's Progress** Fixed my VirtualEnv setup (I think) then spent a very long time trying to get a Python library work so that I could use it in my project in VirtualEnv.

+**Thoughts** Going to bed with no clear sense of what the problem is.

 ### Day 26: 2017-Jan-28
 **Today's Progress** Had a great start today.
 Cleaned up the album listing script and got that fully working.
 Wrote the new script to take the output of that and write it to a SQLite database.
 There were issues with extended character sets which I overcame, logging the problem ones then fixing them at source.
 The day ended less well while trying to sort out VirtualEnv - which I have intended to use for a while.
 Something is screwed up since I installed it months ago.
 Spent 2 hours trying to fix it that I was going to use to work on my jazz bot.